 \subsection{The Greedy Achievability Bound}

-In this section we present an algorithm to compute an achievability bound for a general channel.
-The complexity of the algorithm scales at least as the code size, so for the case of binary input the complexity is at least exponential in the input length.
-We use this algorithm mainly to compare our converse bound to a tight achievability bound.
+In this section, we present an algorithm to compute an achievability bound for a general channel.
+The complexity of the algorithm scales at least linearly in the code size, so for the case of binary input channels, the complexity is at least exponential in the input length.
+We primarily use this algorithm to compare our converse bound with a tight achievability bound.

-Consider a general case of channel $W:\mX\tosq\mY$ and a code $\mC\subseteq \mX$ of size $M$.
-We assume that transmitted codewords are distributed uniformly over $\mC$.
+Consider a general channel $W:\mX\tosq\mY$ and a code $\mC\subseteq \mX$ of size $M$.
+We assume that the transmitted codewords are distributed uniformly over $\mC$.
 The ML decoder, when observing $y$, outputs $\arg\max_{x\in\mC} W(y|x)$.
 Thus, the probability of correct decoding is given by